-Add 1/2 cup sugar to 3 cups warm water and stir.
+Add 1/2 cup sugar and 3 cups warm water to a pitcher and stir.
 Keep stirring until the sugar dissolves.
-Next, squeeze the juice of 4 limes into the sugar water, add 1 pinch of salt, and stir again.
+Next, squeeze the juice of 4 limes into the sugar water.
+Add 1 pinch of salt and stir again.